Animé &

 On subtitling

-I frequently watch French and Japanese films on FilmFour (see here), and also living in France I sometimes have the interesting task of watching a film in Japanese or Korean that is subtitled in French! (i.e. The Resurrection of the Little Matchgirl)
+I frequently watch French and Japanese films on FilmFour (reviews here), and also living in France I sometimes have the interesting task of watching a film in Japanese or Korean that is subtitled in French! (i.e. The Resurrection of the Little Matchgirl)

 What I am trying to say is that some people will scream in agony at the idea of subtitles.